-- □ Make sure your computer is on. - □ If the power supply to the optical disc drive is disabled by the VAIO Power Management, the substitute drive eject button on the optical disc drive will not work.
-Use the drive eject button located above the numeric keypad.
-It will take a while to eject the drive tray if the optical disc drive is not powered. - □ If the drive eject button does not work, click Start and Computer, right-click the optical disc drive icon, and select Eject. - □ If none of the above options work, insert a thin, straight object (such as a paper clip) in the manual eject hole near the substitute drive eject button. - □ Try restarting your computer.
+- □ Make sure your computer is on.

+- □ Press the drive eject button.

+- □ If the drive eject button does not work, click Start and Computer, right-click the optical disc drive icon, and select Eject.

+- □ If none of the above options work, insert a thin, straight object (such as a paper clip) in the manual eject hole on the optical disc drive.

+- □ Try restarting your computer.